Supervising Attorney & Chief Trial Attorney

 During law school, Mr. Vadgama gained valuable public interest and criminal law work experience.
 Mr. Vadgama worked for Affordable Housing Advocates, a non-profit organization, where he advocated on behalf of individuals in Section 8 housing, helping them keep their homes and families intact.
 Mr. Vadgama also worked as a judicial extern in the criminal division of the San Diego County Superior Court, where he prepared bench memoranda for multiple judges on cases ranging from DUI to serious felonies.
 Additionally, Mr. Vadgama interned for a criminal defense firm, where he worked on various criminal cases and advocated on behalf of individuals serving life sentences at parole hearings.
 After working as a judicial extern and as a criminal defense intern, Mr. Vadgama realized that he wanted to pursue a career as a criminal defense attorney in order to advocate on behalf of individuals against entities that are in a position of power.

 After law school, Mr. Vadgama returned home to Los Angeles and spent the first year and one-half of his legal career as a plaintiff’s attorney fighting for employees who were wronged by their employers.
 In this capacity, he successfully managed, negotiated and litigated on behalf of hundreds of clients in both state and federal court.
-Mr. Vadgama joined Los Angeles DUI Attorney as the firm’s Supervising Attorney in order to pursue his true passion and desire of practicing as a criminal defense attorney.
+Mr. Vadgama joined San Diego Criminal Attorney Law Firm as the firm’s Attorney of Counsel New Client Relations in order to pursue his true passion and desire of practicing as a criminal defense attorney.

 Attorney of Counsel